 Placental abruption cannot be diagnosed definitively until after the baby is delivered and there are few markers for placental abruption, particularly in the first to trimesters.
 However, doctors will often suspect placental abruption and may have evidence to support that suspected diagnosis.
 Diagnostic testing for placental abruption usually starts with a physical examination of the mother followed by an ultrasound or sonogram imaging test.
 Blood work and fetal monitoring devices might also be used to gather information and decide on the most appropriate course of action.Treatment Options for Placental Abruption

 The appropriate method for treating or managing placental abruption will depend on the timing and severity of the placental abruption.Mild Placental Abruption

 Just under half (48%) of placental abruptions are classified as "mild" in severity.
-Placental abruptions are considered mild when they involve limited vaginal bleeding; maternal heart rate and blood pressure remain stable; and there are no indications of fetal duress.
+Placental abruptions are considered mild when they involve limited vaginal bleeding Maternal heart rate and blood pressure remain stable will remain stable.
+Most importantly, there are no indications of fetal duress.
 For mild placental abruptions that occur before the 34th week of gestation, doctors will usually try to prolong the pregnancy as long as possible.
 Management will typically involve medication to prolong gestation and very close monitoring.
 Best rest or possibly hospital care is also standard.
 When a mild placental abruption occurs closer to the end of the pregnancy (after the 34th week), doctors will usually recommend delivering the baby right away.
 This will involve either an emergency C-section or inducing labor.Moderate or Severe Placental Abruption

 Placental abruptions are considered moderate or severe when vaginal bleeding is heavy or moderate and the abruption triggers maternal tachycardia or elevated blood pressure.
 When the placental abruption is moderate or severe, immediate delivery of the baby is typically required regardless of how far along the pregnancy is.
 If the bleeding from the placental abruption is particularly heavy, a blood transfusion may be necessary.
 Although rare, some placental abruptions trigger uncontrolled bleeding which can only be stopped by performing an emergency hysterectomy (surgical removal of the uterus).